Student Accommodation Costs UK 2026/27

 Use a bills-splitting app

-Apply for university hardship funds and bursaries
+Apply for university bursaries and hardship funds

-Millions of pounds in university bursaries and hardship funds go unclaimed every year.
-If your maintenance loan doesn't cover your costs, contact your student support team — you may be entitled to non-repayable support.
+Millions of pounds go unclaimed annually.
+If your loan does not cover your costs, contact your student support team.
+You may be entitled to non-repayable support.

 Negotiate your rent